jonnyz32/ATM/README.txt

-When cloning our program, it needs to be setup such that group_0331 is the working directory.
-Otherwise, our relative file paths will not work.
 ATM_machine is the top level module and it is where you should run the program from.
 You will interact with the GUI to use this program.